 Clarity is Key

-Look for panels that clearly outline what rewards they provide for taking surveys, have easy to find contact information and when possible, are approved by the Better Business Bureau (BBB).
+Look for survey sites that clearly outline what rewards they provide for taking surveys, have easy to find contact information and when possible, are approved by the Better Business Bureau (BBB).
+You don’t want to be second-guessing anything; this information should be very clearly stated on their website.

 Beware of ‘Special Offers’

-Beware of “survey websites” asking you to receive information for special offers and other survey panels during registration – these websites may sell your name and information to other companies that will send you spam.
+Beware of survey websites that ask you to receive information about “special offers” and other survey panels during registration – these websites may sell your name and information to other companies that will send you spam.
+Even suggestions to download ‘online survey guides’ should be met with skepticism.
+You don’t need to download any sort of guide to take surveys – it’s not rocket science.

 Separate Your E-mails